yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.

    2. Test case: `add n/John Doe c/12345678 e/john-doe@example.com a/123 Tampines Street 42 t/friends p/high d/1987-02-02`<br>
      Expected: John Doe is added to the end of the list.
 Details of the added person are shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case (Missing Compulsory Parameter): `add n/John Doe e/john-doe@example.com a/123 Tampines Street 42 t/friends p/high d/1987-02-02`<br>
      Expected: No client is added to the list.
 Error details shown in the status message.
-Timestamp in the status bar is updated.
-Status bar remains the same.

    4. Test case (Invalid Parameter): `add n/John Doe c/12345678 e/john-doe.example a/123 Tampines Street 42 t/friends p/high d/1987-02-02` <br>
      Expected: Similar to previous.